felippe-regazio/web-elements/source/el-mustache/readme.md

 # Styling

 This is a standard HTML element extended, so you can freely style it, apply your own classes, ids, attributes, etc.
-You may use the `[is="el-mustache"]` element selector to target this element on your CSS.
+You may use the `[is="el-mustache"]` element selector to target this element on your CSS and JS.